jetperch/pyjoulescope_ui/features_future.md

     loaded from jls files.
 *   Add logic analyzer integration.
 Best path may be to integrate Joulescope with [sigrok](https://sigrok.org/), so not really a feature for the UI.
+    This approach may also enable external triggers.
+*   Add integration with hardware trace.
+Ideally, display a heat-map of energy usage and allow navigation by code module, function and line.

 ### Other

 *   Add soft-fuse configuration once implemented in Joulescope FPGA.
 *   Automate build: [travis-ci](https://travis-ci.org/).
-*   Measure and automate code coverage.
+*   Measure and automate Joulescope code coverage.
 *   Automatically perform software update when required.
 The existing implementation just directs the User to the Joulescope download page.
 *   Automatically perform Joulescope firmware updates when required.